Business terms

 REPAIRS & MAINTENANCE:

-The Costs related to maintenance of equipment.
+The Costs related to maintenance of equipment.back to top

 RETAINED EARNINGS: